 Faculty from the School of Nursing will provide the preceptor with a copy of the syllabus of the course and the evaluation forms at the beginning of the semester.
 Faculty will be available to answer questions the preceptor may have and to offer support and advice if requested.

-During the first two or three semester of our BS-DNP program, faculty may visit at the midpoint of the semester to spend time with the student.
+We are requesting a method of contacting preceptors.
+Please let us know whether you prefer email or phone.
+We want to communicate with our preceptors about the progression of the student.
+We plan on visiting all students during the first 6 clinical courses of our BS-DNP program.
+Faculty may visit at the midpoint of the semester to spend time with the student.
+Our visits are made at the discretion of the faculty or request of the preceptor or student.
+Some students find this visit very helpful.
 During this visit, faculty will follow the student to see him/her interact with the patients and report back to the preceptor.
 Faculty will not have any involvement in the care of the patient; they are only there to observe.
-This must be done to meet the requirements of the agencies that evaluate our program.
+Reasons for this visit is to meet the requirements of the agencies that evaluate our program, concerns of the student and/or preceptor and desire to assess the student’s progress.
+We depend upon the preceptor’s evaluation and desire to work in coordination with the preceptor.
 The visit allows the preceptor and faculty member to informally discuss the student and helps the faculty member to see the various practice settings in the state.
-In some situations, we may communicate with you and decide if a clinical faculty visit is necessary.
-We are open to suggestions and finding the best way to work with you as a preceptor and the students.
+Please know that we are available to discuss any questions at any time.